-Models for solar spectral irradiance enable synthesis of spectral using input atmospheric conditions63, such as site pressure and the aerosol, water vapor, ozone, and CO2 levels.
+Models for solar spectral irradiance enable synthesis of spectral using input atmospheric conditions, such as site pressure and the aerosol, water vapor, ozone, and CO2 levels.
 Inputs are sourced from both satellite (NOAA/NASA GOES-R) and ground-based atmosphere monitoring instruments.
-The National Solar Radiation Database at NREL hosts Spectral On-Demand, a tool accessible online as part of the satellite-derived data in the NSRDB Data Viewer102.
-Spectral On-Demand synthesizes spectra within an area defined by NREL's Physical Solar Model103.
+The National Solar Radiation Database at NREL hosts Spectral On-Demand, a tool accessible online as part of the satellite-derived data in the NSRDB Data Viewer.
+Spectral On-Demand synthesizes spectra within an area defined by NREL's Physical Solar Model.
 The synthetic spectra below tend to show more irradiance in the visible wavelength range (400-700 nm) than is found in the measured spectra.
+Measured spectral data represents a variety of instruments from different vendors.
+The extent to which a given synthetic or measured spectrum best represents the "ground truth" requires further analysis of both.

-Figure 11.
+Figure 10.
 Measured weekly spectra (colors) compared against synthetic (gray) spectra from NREL's Spectral On-Demand.

-Figure 12.
-Measured (symbols) vs. synthetic spectra (lines) for sites currently available from NREL's Physical Solar Model102 (longitude: -25°E to -175°W, latitude: -20°S to 60°N).
+Figure 11.
+Measured (symbols) vs. synthetic spectra (lines) for sites currently available from NREL's Physical Solar Model (longitude: -25°E to -175°W, latitude: -20°S to 60°N).